shmul/mule/README.md

 ## Kyoto Cabinet
 Kyoto Cabinet is distirbtued under the "GNU General Public License".

+## Lunit
+Lunit is licensed under the terms of the MIT license.
+[Lunit home page](http://www.nessie.de/mroth/lunit/)

+## Skiplist
+The skiplist implementation is licensed under the terms of the MIT license and was taken from [here](https://love2d.org/wiki/Skip_list) .

 # Definitions

 * retention pair: `<step,period>`, e.g. `1h:30d`